mollie/api-documentation/source/reference/oauth2/authorize.rst

    :type: string
    :condition: optional

-   Allows you to preset the language to be used in the login / sign up / authorize flow if the merchant is not known by Mollie.
+   Allows you to preset the language to be used in the login and sign up flow if the merchant is not logged in.
+If the merchant is already logged in, his/her preferred language will be used and this parameter is ignored.

    When this parameter is omitted, the browser language will be used instead.
 You can provide any ``xx_XX`` format ISO 15897 locale, but the authorize flow currently only supports the following languages:

    Possible values: ``en_US`` ``nl_NL`` ``nl_BE`` ``fr_FR`` ``fr_BE`` ``de_DE`` ``es_ES`` ``it_IT``